CraftJarvis/ROCKET-1/README.md

 # ROCKET-1

-The inference code wull come as soon as possible!
+The inference code will come as soon as possible!